-ubiquitin-E3 ligase and undergoes continual proteasomal degradation (Kobayashi and Yamamoto, 2005; Taguchi et al., 2011).
-Upon activation, Nrf2 dissociates from the Keap1-Cul3-ubiquitin-E3 complex, translocates to the nucleus, and activates gene transcription (e.g., NADPH:quinone oxidoreductase [Nqo1] and glutamate-cysteine ligase, catalytic subunit) by binding to an antioxidant response element (ARE) (Kaspar et al., 2009).
-Our study identified mechanisms underlying fasting and transporter-mediated changes in biliary clearance.
+Nrf2 is an important transcriptional regulator of ABC transporters.
+Along with the Nrf2- mediated regulation of these transporters, studies have shown that ablation or overexpression of Nrf2 significantly alters bile flow (Maher et al., 2005; Weerachayaphorn et al., 2012).
+Nrf2 belongs to the basic leucine zipper family of transcription factors, present in the cytoplasm as a complex with Kelch like ECH-associated protein-1 (Keap1), cullin 3 (Cul3) and ubiquitin-E3 ligase and undergoes continual proteasomal degradation (Kobayashi and Yamamoto, 2005; Taguchi et al., 2011).
+Upon activation, Nrf2 dissociates from the Keap1-Cul3-Ubiquitin E3 complex, translocates to the nucleus and activates gene transcription (e.g. NADPH:quinone oxidoreductase (Nqo1) and glutamate-cysteine ligase, catalytic subunit) by binding to an antioxidant response element (ARE) (Kaspar et al., 2009).
+The current study aims to identify mechanisms underlying fasting and transporter mediated changes in biliary clearance.
 We hypothesize that Abcc2/3/4 are inducible via Sirt1-Nrf2 dependent mechanisms that are also driven by signals regulating nutrient homeostasis in the liver.

-Fasting (24-hour food withdrawal) demonstrated a prototypical induction of hepatic Pgc-1 α and Sult2a1 expression.
-Fasting also demonstrated a 3-fold increase in biliary concentrations of dibromo-sulfophthalein (DBSP) after intraperitoneal injection (Fig. 5A), a prototypical organic anion that undergoes biliary excretion via Abcc2 (Klaassen and Aleksunes, 2010) as well as increases in hepatic bile acid and cAMP levels (Kulkarni et al., 2014).
-Increased biliary disposition of organic anions was accompanied by increases in Abcc 2/3/4 protein expression by 1.5- to 2.7-fold (Fig. 5B) along with 4-fold increases in the antioxidant and Nrf2 target gene Nqo1 (Fig. 5C), an observation that was absent in mice deficient in Nrf2.
+Fasting (24-hour food withdrawal) demonstrated a prototypical induction of hepatic Pgc-1α and Sult2a1 expression.
+Fasting also demonstrated a 3-fold increase in biliary concentrations of dibromosulpholphthalein (DBSP) after i.p. injection (Fig. 5A), a prototypical organic anion that undergoes biliary excretion via Abcc2 (Klaassen and Aleksunes, 2010) as well as increases in hepatic bile acid and cAMP levels (Kulkarni et al., 2014).
+Increased biliary disposition of organic anions was accompanied by increases in Abcc 2/3/4 protein expression by 1.5 to 2.7-fold (Fig. 5B) along with 4-fold increases in the antioxidant and Nrf2 target gene Nqo1 (Fig. 5C); an observation that was absent in mice deficient in Nrf2.
 These preliminary observations indicate that fasting-mediated induction of Abcc2/3/4 is Nrf2 dependent (Kulkarni et al., 2014).
-This hypothesis was further supported by 10-fold increases in liver human placental alkaline phosphatase (hPAP) expression of fasted transgenic mice that possess a hPAP reporter downstream of an ARE consensus sequence as well as 2-fold increases in Nrf2 binding to ARE in the livers of fasted mice (Johnson et al., 2002; Kulkarni et al., 2014).
+This hypothesis was further supported by 10-fold increases in liver hPAP (human placental alkaline phosphatase) expression of fasted transgenic mice that possess a hPAP reporter downstream of an ARE consensus sequence as well as 2-fold increases in Nrf2 binding to ARE in livers of fasted mice (Johnson et al., 2002; Kulkarni et al., 2014).
 This increase in Nrf2 and Abcc2/3/4 activity is potentially to increase the clearance of endogenous metabolites such as bile acid conjugates, bilirubin, cAMP/GMP, and lipid peroxidation products that increase upon fasting and could potentially injure the hepatocytes.

-Although downstream activation of Nrf2-target genes has been well described, the upstream pathways, including fasting-mediated activation of Nrf2, are yet unclear.
-Preliminary studies have indicated a cAMP regulation of Abcc3 and 4 expression.
-PKA activation mediated by cAMP is a crucial pathway in fasting, as evidenced by the significantly increased hepatic cAMP levels in fasted mice.
+While downstream activation of Nrf2-target genes is well described, the upstream pathways, including fasting-mediated activation of Nrf2 are yet unclear.
+Preliminary studies have indicated a cAMP regulation of Abcc3 and 4 expression. cAMP mediated PKA activation is a crucial pathway in fasting, as evidenced by significantly increased hepatic cAMP levels in fasted mice.
 In accordance with this hypothesis, mouse and human hepatocytes treated with cAMP analogs or forskolin induced Nrf2 along with Nqo1 and Abcc 2/3/4 (Kulkarni et al., 2014).
-The sample data are shown in Fig. 5D.
-This induction was diminished upon the introduction of N-[2-[[(E)-3-(4-bromophenyl)prop-2-enyl]amino]ethyl]isoquinoline-5-sulfonamide (H-89), a PKA inhibitor (Fig. 6, A and B), and was nonexistent in Nrf2-deficient hepatocytes.
-The absence of induction of Nrf2 and Abcc2-4 by AMP kinase activators such as 5-aminoimidazole-4-carboxamide 1-B-D-ribofuranoside and metformin rules out the possibility of Nrf2 activation by the AMP-activated protein kinase pathway (Canto and Auwerx, 2009; Kulkarni et al., 2014).
+Sample data are shown in Fig. 5D.
+This induction was diminished upon the introduction of a PKA inhibitor, H-89 (Fig. 6A and 6B) and non-existent in Nrf2 deficient hepatocytes.
+Absence of induction of Nrf2 and Abcc2-4 by AMP kinase activators such as 5-aminoimidazole-4-carboxamide 1-β-D-ribofuranoside and metformin rules out the possibility of Nrf2 activation by the AMPK pathway (Canto and Auwerx, 2009; Kulkarni et al., 2014).